-The new (third edition) is now available.
-Published in June 2018, this 320-page book was greatly expanded to include the steamboats (and replica steamboats) plying the USA’s main rivers.
-A labour of love, it is intended to help you to decide which rivership and river cruise company to book, and provides much comparative information unavaialble anywhere else.
+The third edition of the book was published in June 2018.
+The 320-page book was greatly expanded to include the steamboats (and replica steamboats) plying the USA’s main rivers.
+A labour of love, it is intended to help you to decide which riverboat and river cruise company to book, and provides much comparative information unavaialble anywhere else.

 Reduced is good

-Some river cruise companies are reducing the number of cabins aboard some riverships (examples include Scenic and Tauck), and adding larger suites in order to provide a higher comfort factor, and to attract those looking for more personal space.
-Taking the examples shown, Scenic will reduce the number of passengers on its (135-meter) Scenic Pearl and Scenic Ruby from 171 to 161, while Tauck has reduced the number of passengers on its smaller (110-meter) riverships Esprit and Treasures from 118 to 98.
+Some river cruise companies have reduced the number of cabins aboard some riverboats (examples include Scenic and Tauck), and adding larger suites in order to provide a greater comfort factor for those looking for more personal space.
+Taking the examples shown, Scenic has reduced the number of passengers on its (135-meter) Scenic Pearl and Scenic Ruby from 171 to 161, while Tauck has reduced the number of passengers on its smaller (110-meter) riverboats Esprit and Treasures from 118 to 98.
 Several other riverships have already undertaken a reduction in the number of cabins, while increasing the size of some cabins.

 New is good

-I am continuously sailing aboard riverships – all belonging to different companies and operators.
-Since the introduction of the 280-page Berlitz River Cruising in Europe guidebook (2016-2017 edition), companies have been busy competing to provide better cruise experiences for you.
+I am continuously sailing aboard riverboats – all belonging to different companies and operators.
+Since the introduction of the 280-page Berlitz River Cruising in Europe guidebook (2016-2017 edition), companies have been busy competing to provide better cruise experiences.
 This is good news, because my objective is always to keep standards high, and for the river cruise companies to improve their product and deliver the best cruise experience possible, given the limitation that the rivers, and nature, impose.

-Interest in cruising on Portugal’s Douro river is increasing, as is the number of companies and riverships being built and introduced.
+Interest in cruising on Portugal’s Douro river has increased.
+So has the number of companies and riverships being built and introduced.
 Operating from Oporto, the city famed for its port wine industry, cruises take you through some of Europe’s most beautiful scenery, as well as through five locks (the largest of which is Carrapatelo – with a 35-metre lift/drop – one of the largest in the world).